GRAPHIC-Take Five: No.46 enters the White House

 2/ GERMANY AFTER "MUTTI"

 After 15 years at the helm of Europe's largest economy, German Chancellor Angela Merkel bows out this year.
-On Saturday, the Christian Democratic Union picks a new leader, who will likely become chancellor after September elections.
+The Christian Democratic Union has picked a new leader, Armin Laschet, who is in pole position to become chancellor after September elections.

-Battling it out are centrist Armin Laschet, arch-conservative Friedrich Merz and foreign policy expert Norbert Roettgen.
-But Markus Soeder of the CDU's Bavarian sister party, the Christian Social Union, might well upset the race.
+Laschet, a centrist, narrowly won the vote, beating arch-conservative Friedrich Merz and foreign policy expert Norbert Roettgen.
+But the party could yet nominate someone else for the chancellorship, for instance Markus Soeder, the popular premier of Bavaria, or health minister Jens Spahn.

 For markets, the candidates' attitudes to fiscal policy is key.
 Merkel, known affectionately as 'Mutti' or mother, jettisoned her party's antagonism to deficits, spent more and accepted moving toward joint debt to save the euro zone.